blakdragan7/BDSaveSystem-Documentation/The-Basics.md

 #### UpdateSaveCache

-This function takes no arguments and will update the held save cache for the current state of the controller pawn and player state.
+This function takes no arguments and will update the held save cache for the controller pawn and the player state's current state.

 #### SaveNow

-This function takes one argument and will save the cached state of the controller pawn and player state to disk.
-The argument is a bool, that if true, will update the stored cache before saving to disk.
+This function will save the current cache to disk.
+If the argument is true, it will update the cache before saving.

 ### ADSCActorBase (DSCActorBase in blueprints)